Financial-Times/origami-service/README.md

   of `'production'`, `'development'`, or `'test'`.
 Defaults to `'development'`
 - `goodToGoTest`: A function to use in calculating whether the application is good to go.
 See [Express Web Service] for more information
-- `graphiteAppUUID/FT_GRAPHITE_APP_UUID`: The graphite UUID to use when recording metrics.
 - `healthCheck`: A function to use in calculating how healthy the application is.
 See [Express Web Service] for more information
 - `log`: A console object used to output non-request logs.
 Defaults to the global `console` object
-- `metricsAppName`: The name of the application to use when logging to Graphite.
-Defaults to `about.systemCode` then `about.name`
 - `port/PORT`: The port that the application should run on.
 Defaults to `8080`.
 - `region/REGION`: The region to use in logging and reporting for the application.
 Defaults to `'EU'`
 - `requestLogFormat`: The [Morgan] log format to output request logs in.
 If set to `null`, request logs will not be